backdrop-contrib/slick/README.txt

 then reused on subsequent requests.
 Carousels with cacheability and lazyload are lighter and faster than those without.

-As a CTools plugin, which is future-proof D8 CMI, Slick is easy to customize either via UI or code, and can be stored at database, or codebase.

 Slick has a gazillion of options, please start with the very basic working samples from slick_example [3] only if trouble to build slicks.
 Be sure to read its README.txt.
 Spending 5 minutes or so will save you hours in building more